 In 2011, Presidential Pawn opened it's doors and the Clock Shop moved into a larger space across the hall.
 That's when things started getting really interesting.
 By 2013, with Presidential Pawn bursting at the seams, the two decided to fulfill a long-time dream of opening a museum to show some of the favorites they had collected over the years.
-And now, it has become not only a new business venture...Chris says, "I think we made a new word!"
+And now, it has become not only a new business venture...
+Chris says, "I think we made a new word!"
 Enter the World's only "Pawnseum!"

 Some of the items you will see at this FREE ATTRACTION:

-- The Friendship 7 Lens (The periscope lens John Glenn saw the Earth through.) - Pawnzi, the 3" Tall Dog!
+• The Friendship 7 Lens (The periscope lens John Glenn saw the Earth through.)

+- The Icebox Nugget (the largest undisputed Black Hills gold placer nugget in existence.) - Pawnzi, the 3" Tall Dog!
 (Quite possibly the World's smallest dog.) - Deadwood Dick's Pocket Watch (Along with six hand-written letters from one of Deadwood's most famous historic characters.) - An amazing collection of Western and Native American artifacts...and much, much more!